grantjo78/grantjo78.github.io/_posts/2022-05-06-arc-k8s-monitoring.md

 title: "Azure Arc-enabled Kubernetes - Part 3: Monitoring"
 categories: [Arc for Kubernetes]
 ---
 Out of the box, the monitoring of an Arc-enabled Kubernetes environment is limited.
-To get rich monitoring of the environment [Container Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview) needs to be configured, which I will be doing today.
+To get the rich monitoring of the environment,[Container Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview) needs to be configured.

-This article contains the following sections:
+## Contents
 - [The Demo Environment](#the-demo-environment)
 - [Prerequisites](#prerequisites)
 - [Monitoring - Insights ](#monitoring---insights)